gmachinromero/cheat_sheets/tweepy.md

 ## 2. Set up API

 It is a good practice to store the keys in a file, for example, a .json.
+This avoid to include the keys in the main code, and therefore, in the repo.

 ```Python
 # API Twitter credentials